Autoferry/autoferry.github.io/_posts/2020-04-16-maritime-colav-for-ferries.md

 [![telia video]](https://www.youtube.com/watch?time_continue=1&v=FuWedx0oLX4&feature=emb_logo)

-Due to the extent of this problem, this task is open for up to two candidates working on separate parts of the problem.
-Cooperation between the candidates is no a requirement, yet it is encouraged if appropriate.

-## Previous work
 Due to the complexity of the task of safe and collision-free maneuvering in cluttered environments, several methods and algorithms for trajectory-planning and collision avoidance are often combined into a hybrid structure, where each planner handles different aspects of the task.
 An example of such a structure is shown below.

 |<img src="{{site.url}}/assets/three_layer_structure.png" width="650"> |